Pennsylvania Route 33: Northampton County

+Monroe County

-At the interchange with Broadway, PA 33 crosses into Hamilton Township in Monroe County, which is in the Pocono Mountains region of the state, and continues through forested areas, turning northwest and entering Ross Township.
-The freeway curves north and then northeast, crossing back into Hamilton Township and turning northwest.
-The route reaches the community of Saylorsburg, where a southbound exit and entrance connects to Wilkes Barre Turnpike and a northbound exit and entrance connects to Cherry Valley Road.
-From here, PA 33 turns northeast and runs through wooded areas with some fields and homes, soon making a curve to the north.
-The freeway comes to a trumpet interchange with US 209, at which point US 209 joins PA 33 in a concurrency on the freeway.
-The two routes continue north-northeast through woodland with some development, crossing McMichael Creek and coming to a diamond interchange with Manor Drive that serves the community of Snydersville.
-From here, the freeway passes west of Monroe County Correctional Facility and crosses Appenzell Creek before PA 33 exits from the US 209 freeway at a northbound exit and southbound entrance, with signs leading travelers to eastbound and from westbound I-80 via US 209.
+PA 33 crosses into Hamilton Township and continues through forested areas, turning northwest and briefly entering Ross Township before curving back northeast.
+The route reaches Saylorsburg, where a southbound exit and entrance connects to Wilkes Barre Turnpike (Old PA 115) and a northbound exit and entrance connects to Cherry Valley Road.
+From here, PA 33 turns northeast and runs through wooded areas with some fields and homes, soon making a curve to the north at a trumpet interchange with US 209, at which point US 209 joins PA 33 in a concurrency on the freeway.
+The two routes continue northeast through woodland with some development, crossing McMichael Creek and coming to a diamond interchange with Manor Drive that serves Snydersville.

+From here, the freeway passes west of Monroe County Correctional Facility and crosses Appenzell Creek before PA 33 exits northbound from the US 209 expressway, with signs leading travelers to eastbound and from westbound I-80 via US 209.
 After this, PA 33 reaches a southbound exit and northbound entrance with US 209 Bus. that serves Snydersville.
 The route continues northeast through wooded areas, passing to the northwest of Snydersville Raceway before turning north.
 The freeway heads through forested areas with some homes, curving to the north-northeast and crossing Pocono Creek.
-The route comes to a partial interchange with I-80, with no access from northbound PA 33 to eastbound I-80 or from westbound I-80 to southbound PA 33, the missing movements having been provided by US 209 at the freeway split.
-Past this, PA 33 crosses into Stroud Township and reaches its northern terminus at an at-grade intersection with PA 611 in a business area.
+The route comes to a partial interchange with I-80, with no access from northbound PA 33 to eastbound I-80 or from westbound I-80 to southbound PA 33, the missing movements being provided by US 209 at the freeway split.
+Past this, PA 33 crosses into Stroud Township and reaches its northern terminus at an at-grade traffic light with PA 611 in a business area.

 History

+20th century

 The construction of PA 33 started in 1959, and stretched from the PA 512 interchange to Saylorsburg.
 Construction finished in 1960.
 The stretch connecting the highway to I-80 was built and completed by 1964.
 Construction on PA 33 was not continued until 1969 when work began on the stretch from PA 512 in Wind Gap to Henry Road in Belfast.
 This stretch was completed by 1970.
 By 1972, the road had reached what is now PA 191 in Stockertown, and was extended down to its long-term southern terminus at US 22.
 The highway was left at that until 1999 when construction began on a final segment that would connect the US 22 interchange to I-78.
 The final three-mile (5 km) stretch opened in January 2002.